E1

 Possible Causes

-Blocked or very dirty outdoor condenser coil, Failed outdoor fan motor, Overcharged refrigerant, Non‑condensable gases in system, Faulty high‑pressure switch or sensor
+Blocked or very dirty outdoor condenser coil, Failed outdoor fan motor, Overcharged refrigerant, Non-condensable gases in the system, Faulty high-pressure switch or sensor

 How to Fix / Troubleshooting